 Frankly, we like to think of every meal as a gastronomic experience.
 So we’re embracing this concept of turning what was once considered a long evening of tasting and tradition into a gourmet affair.
 So we’re sharing these pairing ideas with you.
 Our hope is that, if Passover is a part of your tradition, you experience it to the fullest this year!

 Try pairing this soup of chicken stock, dill and garlic with a crisp white wine.
 Consider a Sauvignon Blanc, Viognier or Semillon.

 A tart Sauvignon Blanc or Oak-Aged Viognier should pair with its mellow whitefish flavor and spicy horseradish accompaniment.

 Typically, families today will serve a hearty chicken dish or beef brisket.
 If your choice is chicken, a full-bodied Chardonnay or Merlot should be perfect.
 And with the beef, consider a Cabernet Sauvignon

 A sweet and spicy Gewurztraminer would make a perfect partner for classic coconut macaroons.

+We hope that these wine pairing tips for Passover will help to inspire you to make it delicious.
 And we’d like to add that if you’re hoping for a few aphrodisiacs as a part of your experience, you might want to check out Amy Reiley’s Saffron Matzo Ball Soup recipe from Fork Me, Spoon Me: the sensual cookbook.

 FREE APHRODISIAC NEWSLETTER